Table of Contents

 # i.e., the path is made up of keys and subkeys

-... # other code available on GitHub
+... # additional code is available on GitHub

 Example summary of my registry key statistics